Can You Tan Through Glass?

 Why Tanning Through Glass Isn’t Ideal

-UVB rays trigger melanin production in the skin, which is what results in the darkening of the skin.
-UVB rays penetrate deep into the skin, which is why they are able to cause such lasting damage.
+UVB rays trigger melanin production in the skin, resulting in the darkening of the skin.
+UVB rays penetrate deeply into the skin, which is why they can cause such lasting damage.

 UVA rays have a longer wavelength than UVB rays, which is why they can penetrate glass more.
-These rays damage the collagen in the skin and can cause premature aging of the skin.
+These rays damage the collagen in the skin and can lead to premature skin aging.

-Sitting next to a window which prevents this amount of UV rays from reaching through would be the equivalent of wearing an SPF30 sunscreen outdoors.
-So while you might be able to tan, it will take a considerable amount of time before you notice a difference.
+Sitting next to a window that prevents this amount of UV rays from reaching through would be equivalent to wearing an SPF 30 sunscreen outdoors.

 Tanning In The Car